-The author(s) Gary Smalley and others, give a few thoughts concerning what is written in the Bible about Leah and the dilemma she faced in the rejection she experienced in her marriage, based on what we’re told in Genesis 29.
+Gary Smalley and others, give a few thoughts concerning what is written in the Bible about Leah.
+Leah experienced major rejection in her marriage, based on what we’re told in Genesis 29.

-Gary Smalley, in the “when you think about it,” section gave the following insight to prayerfully consider:
+Gary Smalley gives the following insight to prayerfully consider:

 “There is a fundamental problem with expecting fulfillment from people, places, and things.
-These are GIFTS of life, not the SOURCE of life.
+These are GIFTS of life.
+They are not the SOURCE of life.
 Anytime we expect the gifts of life to give us what only God can, we’re asking for our cups to be drained of energy and life itself.”

 “The more we place our expectations on another person, the more control we give them over our emotional and spiritual state.
 The freer we are of expectations from others —and the more we depend upon God alone —the more pure and honest our love for others will become.”

-And then Cynthia Hicks adds the following thoughts to this issue, “The more confident we are in God’s loving gaze, the less driven we will be to win the loving gaze of others.”
+Cynthia Hicks adds the following thoughts to this issue.
+She writes, “The more confident we are in God’s loving gaze, the less driven we will be to win the loving gaze of others.”

 In this same devotional section, there is something else to consider when you are feeling rejected.
 I want to remind you that this is written to wives, and yet the same is true for husbands.
 The author writes (and I agree):

-“No, it’s not too much to ask of your husband [or wife] that your relationship become a priority to him [or her] –not always taking a back seat to work, hobbies, and whatever it is that keeps his [or her] mind so preoccupied.
+“No, it’s not too much to ask of your husband [or wife] that your relationship become a priority to him [or her].
+You should not always be taking a back seat to work, hobbies, and whatever it is that keeps his [or her] mind so preoccupied.
 But it is too much to demand.
 Nothing in your scolding is likely to change his [or her] mind or to melt the hard shell on icy, detached habits.

 “Make the brave decision that you will do what’s right even when your husband [or wife] does you wrong.”

-Now, that doesn’t mean that you are to allow abuse and say nothing, or that you are to not say anything when you are disturbed about his or her detachment (unless God shows you otherwise).
+Now, that doesn’t mean that you are to allow abuse and say nothing.
+And it doesn’t mean that you are to not say anything when you are disturbed about his or her detachment (unless God shows you otherwise).
 After all, why did your spouse marry you if he or she plans to live a single life?
 You are to be partners in marriage, so as a partner, you have a right to give voice to your concerns.
 But be careful not to become so obsessed by such behavior that you allow yourself to ALSO do what you shouldn’t.

 Don’t allow yourself to believe the lie that because you hurt so badly, solutions to cheat and do that which you should not are acceptable.